illutic/skill_finder/src/README.md

 It will start a Browsersync process which should open your browser at http://localhost:3000.
 This is the development representation of the client code, which will refresh on each client code change.

 -   Start the API server:

 ```zsh
     npm run server
 ```

 It will start an Express server available at http://localhost:8081.
-That is the server that responds to HTTP requests, communicates with the database, etc.

 -   Run both servers:

 ```zsh
     npm run dev